Luxury Golden Eagle train

 The ethnic and cultural diversity of Ulan Ude, the capital of the Buryat Republic, offers a unique insight into its heritage.
 During our exploration of the Old Believers’ Village we have the opportunity to learn about the culture and history of these religious people as we are treated to a concert featuring local traditions and folk singing.

-For five hours we wind our way through tunnels along cliff hugging tracks above the lake Baikal.
+For five hours we wind our way through tunnels along cliff-hugging tracks above Lake Baikal.
 Travelling onwards to the end of the Baikal branch line, we leave the train and travel by boat on the lake to Listvyanka, a small Baikal settlement nestling at the base of the surrounding hills.
 We visit the Lake Baikal Museum and Aquarium where you can learn about the flora and fauna of the lake.
 We then enjoy a delicious barbecue, including freshly smoked omul fish, prepared by our own chefs on the shore of Lake Baikal to complete a memorable day.

 A day to unwind and reflect on the many sights and sounds we have experienced on our journey so far.
 Chat to your fellow passengers, perhaps learn a few more words of Russian or simply enjoy the ever changing landscape outside your window.